 \subsection{Extended Results for OOD Detection}

-Here we extended the OOD results of \cref{fig:ood_and_ece}.
-Specifically, we add Cifar100 as an in-distribution dataset and Describable Textures Dataset (DTD) \citep{cimpoi14describing} as an OOD dataset.
-We also add area under the receiver operating characteristic (AUC~(ROC)) and area under the precision-recall curve (AUC~(PR)) as metrics. \Cref{fig:c10_ood_extended,fig:c100_ood_extended} contain the results with Cifar10 and Cifar100 as the in-distribution datasets, respectively.
+Here we extended the OOD results of \cref{fig:ood_cifar10}.
+Specifically, we add CIFAR100 as an in-distribution dataset and Describable Textures Dataset (DTD) \citep{cimpoi14describing} as an OOD dataset.
+We also add area under the receiver operating characteristic (AUC~(ROC)) and area under the precision-recall curve (AUC~(PR)) as metrics. \Cref{fig:c10_ood_extended,fig:c100_ood_extended} contain the results with CIFAR10 and CIFAR100 as the in-distribution datasets, respectively.

-As in \cref{fig:ood_and_ece}, we see that pBE performs better (relative to the other baselines) for larger ViT families.
-Furthermore, pBE seems to perform better in near OOD detection (i.e. Cifar10 versus Cifar100, and vice versa) than far OOD detection.
-Finally, we see that these trends are consistent across ODD metrics.
+As in \cref{fig:ood_cifar10}, we see that \ack performs better (relative to the other baselines) for larger ViT families.
+Furthermore, \ack seems to perform better in near OOD detection (i.e. CIFAR10 versus CIFAR100, and vice versa) than far OOD detection.
+Finally, we see that these trends are consistent across OOD metrics.